 Pay Discrimination, New York: Brown Kwon & Lam

 If you believe you have been a victim of pay discrimination in the workplace, do not delay.
-The employment attorneys of Brown Kwon & Lam, LLP will aggressively pursue your case so that justice is served.
-Contact us today.
+The employment attorneys of Brown Kwon & Lam will aggressively pursue your case so that justice is served.
+Contact our firm today.